-In our analysis of AEX companies, funding levels reported for accounting purposes improved over the year, with the aggregate IAS19 funding level reaching 102% at 31 December 2017.
-Further improvements are expected to be seen for most of the companies in our survey at the 2018 financial year end, given the increase in bond yields since the start of the year.
+In our analysis of IBEX 35 and FTSE MIB companies, funding levels reported for accounting purposes improved over the year, with the aggregate IAS19 funding level reaching 99% at 31 December 2017.
+Further improvements may come through in 2018, given the increase in bond yields since the start of the year.